da0hn/looqbox-backend-challenge/README.md

 ## Run application

 - docker:
-  > Run following the command in terminal to build image: `docker image build -t pokemon-service .` Then run the command to run the container
+  > Run following the command in terminal to build image: `docker image build -t pokemon-service .` or use `sh create-image.sh`

-  > `docker run --name pokemon-service -p 8080:8080 pokemon-service`
+  > Then run the command to run the container`docker run --name pokemon-service -p 8080:8080 pokemon-service`

 - docker-compose:
   > docker-compose up -d